russgray/basildoncoder_blog/blog/content/tools/NetBeans-8-Maven-and-Lombok.md

             <scope>provided</scope>
         </dependency>

 2. Add the maven compiler plugin for lombok.
-Note that I disable adding the generated code to the maven build path; the resons for this will be clear later:
+Note that I disable adding the generated code to the maven build path; the reasons for this will be clear later:

         :::xml
         <build>